 The protocol requires the Salt and Verifier to be generated beforehand with the help of the identifying username

 I and the plaintext password

 p.
 The Salt and Verifier are then stored on ESP32.

-Iare to be provided to the Phone App (Provisioning entity) by suitable means for example QR code sticker.
+Iare to be provided to the Phone App (Provisioning entity) by suitable means, e.g., QR code sticker.

-Security2 scheme details are shown in the below sequence diagram -
+Details about the Security 2 scheme are shown in the below sequence diagram:

 Application implementation can be found as an example under provisioning.